 Is this the man you speak of?

-Ay, my lord.
+DIANA Ay, my lord.

-Tell me, sirrah, but tell me true I charge you, Not fearing the displeasure of your master,- Which, on your just proceeding, I'll keep off,- By him and by this woman here what know you?

-So please your majesty, my master hath been an honourable gentleman; tricks he hath had in him, which gentlemen have.
+KING Tell me, sirrah-but tell me true I charge you, Not fearing the displeasure of your master, Which, on your just proceeding, I'll keep offBy him and by this woman here what know you?
+PAROLLES So please your Majesty, my master hath been an honourable gentleman; tricks he hath had in him, which gentlemen have.

-Come, come, to the purpose: did he love this woman?

-Faith, sir, he did love her; but how?

-How, I pray you?

-He did love her, sir, as a gentleman loves a woman.
+KING Come, come, to th' purpose.
+Did he love this woman?
+PAROLLES Faith, sir, he did love her; but how?
+KING How, I pray you?
+PAROLLES He did love her, sir, as a gentleman loves a woman.

-How is that?

-He loved her, sir, and loved her not.
+KING How is that?
+PAROLLES He lov'd her, sir, and lov'd her not.

-As thou art a knave and no knave.- What an equivocal companion is this!
+KING As thou art a knave and no knave.

-I am a poor man, and at your majesty's command.
+What an equivocal companion is this!
+PAROLLES I am a poor man, and at your Majesty's command.

-He's a good drum, my lord, but a naughty orator.
+LAFEU He's a good drum, my lord, but a naughty orator.